eridur-de/mightyscape-1.1-deprecated/README.md

 # Installation, documentation and examples

+The structure of this repo is intended the be easy.
+Just copy the complete MightyScape folder or the folders you want to your Inkscape's extension directory.
+You will find redundancies in this repo like node.exe (NodeJS).
+We did it this way to give easy possibilty to only pick the extensions you want (instead creating ~200 repositories).
 MightyScape does not work with any releases or feature branches.
 Just use "git clone" to get the recent commit from master branch.
 Please see at https://y.stadtfabrikanten.org/mightyscape-overview for installation tips like required python modules, file locations and other adjustments.

 # Donate